Interpreting Identity Graph Data

 | Line | Description |

-| Path | A link between two nodes that represents an existing relationship. |
+| Path | A link between two nodes that represent an existing relationship. |

-| Outlier | Entitlements assigned to less than 1% of the organization.
-To display this line, your organization must utilize the Identity Outliers feature in Identity Security Cloud. |
+| Outlier rare access | An entitlement that is assigned to less than 1% of the organization.
+Identifying identities with access that is significantly different than their peers.
+Note: Your organization must utilize the Identity Outliers feature in Identity Security Cloud. |

-| Recently Granted | Access granted within the last 30 days.
-Helping to identify new and potentially unauthorized access. |
+| Granted last 30 days | Access to the entitlement was granted within the last 30 days.
+Identifying new and potentially unauthorized access. |

 Documentation Feedback